Bosch IoT Rollouts

 }'

-You can verify that the attributes were set correctly by checking the Attributes tab of the target details table:
+You can verify whether the attributes were set correctly by checking the Attributes tab of the Target details view, as on the screenshot below.